 - The Scorecard Dashboard which shows the costs of the various aspects of the business and

 - The People Dashboard which shows the roles that the individuals have in the business

-- The Insights Panel which allows you to explore the impact of not producing various business outcomes in terms of time and money savings
+- The Savings Potential Insight which allows you to explore the impact of not producing various business outcomes in terms of time and money savings

 Of particular interest is Hilary herself.
 Go to the People Dashboard and pick Hilary to see the systems she has to use in order to deliver the outcomes the business needs.
 The sketch in the People Dashboard gives insight into Hilary’s expertise as well as the training requirements for anyone else coming into her role.

 LINQs Value Cascading methodology quickly identifies areas within your business that are of high value.
 By identifying the relative value of the information assets which deliver business outcomes, values cascade through the Supply Chain tagging every data or information element, action, person and system which contributes to the value of the outcome.